alvacat/careers-research-for-an-interview/README.md

 - Company blog
 - Facebook Page
 - Company Tweets
+- Company YouTube channel
 - Relevant industry new blogs/websites (like [techcrunch.com](http://techcrunch.com/), etc.)
 - On [builtwith.com](http://builtwith.com/) (to see what technologies they use)
 - [Angel List](https://angel.co/)

-### Research the company on LinkedIn
+### Research the Company on LinkedIn

 View the company’s LinkedIn Company Page, follow them to get relevant company updates in your daily news feed, and as mentioned above, research their employees themselves to get a sense of their organizational structure and size, as well as the general education and skills they value and seek in candidates.

-### Talk to current or previous employees
+### Talk to Current or Previous Employees

 Reaching out to a current or former employee of a company is a super savvy practice that most candidates bypass completely.
 There is no better place to get a true inside look at an organization than by people who are working there/have worked there.

 This is not the time to reach out to strangers who work at the company.
 If you reach out to someone you don’t know at a company and ask for advice on how to approach their interview process, they’re likely to alert a hiring manager and that could jeopardize your candidacy.
 The only appropriate way to do this is to reach out to someone you know who currently works at or who previously worked at the company, tell them you’ve secured an interview at their current/previous company and ask if they have a few minutes to chat about their experiences working there and if they have any advice for how to approach the interview process.
 What you’re mainly going to glean from these kinds of conversations is a better sense of the company culture and how you can tailor your message appropriately.
+[Glassdoor](https://www.glassdoor.com/index.htm) is one of several websites where you’ll find current and/or former employees of specific companies reviewing their experiences working there (culture, management structure, etc.).

-### Start-ups and small companies
+### Start-ups and Small Companies

 At start-ups and small companies, cultivating a very specific type of company culture is often one of their biggest priorities, with the soft skills of employees being just as valued as (if not more than) their actual technical skills.

 In turn, make sure you are doing adequate research on such elements for these types of companies, so you can best ‘speak their language’, ask strong questions (we address this in a future lesson), and market yourself accordingly.

-### Formulating interview questions
+### Formulating Interview Questions

-Keep in mind when you’re researching that questions will pop up in your mind.
+Keep in mind when you’re researching that questions will pop up in your mind; write these down, so you can remember them and ask them at the interview!
 In a future lesson we will talk about the types of questions to ask in the interview and how to formulate them, based on the research you’ve done ahead of time.

 ## Conclusion